We asked strangers to pronounce covfefe - CNN Video

 We asked strangers to pronounce covfefe

 What is covfefe?
-Richard Roth hits the streets of New York to get citizens and tourists' thoughts on the mysterious word President Trump tweeted.
+Richard Roth hits the streets of New York to get citizens' and tourists' thoughts on the mysterious word President Trump tweeted.

 Source: CNN